About DeBarras Folk Club

-For the last 27 years of his life Noel Lived in West Cork & played DeBarra’s regularly.
+For the last 27 years of his life Noel Lived in West Cork and played DeBarra’s regularly.

-Today Noel’s musical legacy lives on, not just in DeBarra’s but in the music Festivals, recording studios, and thriving music scene that West cork is synonymous with.
+Noel’s musical legacy lives, not just in DeBarra’s but in the music festivals, recording studios and thriving music scene that is synonymous with West Cork.